Cycling In Christchurch

 10. The number of people who cycle in Christchurch is surprising.

 Every morning I pass a cyclist counter on the Antigua Boat Sheds footbridge.
 I’m not sure how it works, but it manages to differentiate between pedestrians and cyclists, counting the latter with accuracy.

-The daily volume recorded approximately 280 cyclists through winter by the time I reached it at 8am.
+Approximately 280 cyclists were counted through winter by the time I reached it during my morning weekday commute.
 This number has since swelled to 340 in spring, with more likely in summer if the trend continues.

-Official figures from the 2018 census will be available in 2019, but according to 2013 data, there were about 9,000 people in Christchurch that cycled to work.
+Official figures from the 2018 census will be available in just three days on the 23rd September 2019, but according to 2013 data, there were about 9,000 people in Christchurch that cycled to work.
 I anticipate this number to be much higher today, based on increases I've observed and post-quake infrastructure improvements.

 It takes me 30 minutes to ride to and from work each day.
 I find it’s a great time to clear my head, reflect on the day and pray.

 Over the years I’ve seen some spectacular sunrises and sunsets.
 I never grow tired of it, taking in the grandeur and majestic artistry of our creator.